vishalchovatiya/CPP_Templates/Smart pointer & why we need move constructors and move assignment?.md

 ### Intro
-- It is obvious that there is relation between smart pointers & move semantics just by looking at tittle of this article
+- By seeing a tittle of this article, it is obvious that there is relation between smart pointers & move semantics.
+But we mostly focus on how smart pointer internally works with naive implementation.
+We will see that how move sematics fits in building smart pointer classes.
-- C++ provide smart pointers as standard feature but to understand need of move semantics we will design our own smart pointer class.
+- Prior to C++11, standard provided std::auto_ptr which had some limitation.
+But from C++11, standard provided many smart pointers classes.
+And to understand the need of move semantics we will design our own smart pointer class.
+- But before all these nuisance, we will see "why we need smart_pointer at 1st place?":

 ### Why we need smart pointers?
 ```c++